Council Members Mini Biographies August 2016

 Professor Ken Gregory CBE – Deputy Chair and Independent Member of Council

-Professor Gregory is a geographer and was the Chair of Assessors Panels for the Royal Geographical Society between 2004 and 2015.
+Professor Gregory is a geographer and was the Chair of Assessors Panels for Chartered Geographer for the Royal Geographical Society between 2004 and 2015.
 He received the Founder’s Medal of the Royal Geographical Society in 1993.
 Professor Gregory was a Former Warden of Goldsmiths’ College (University of London), Deputy Vice Chancellor of the University of Southampton; and was made CBE in 2007 for services to Geography and Higher Education.
 Professor Gregory was a President of the British Society of Geomorphology, a Fellow of University College London and has Honorary Degrees from three universities.

 Mrs Leanne Hunt - Member of Council elected by administrative, clerical or technical staff of the University